FAQ's

 History of DOD Working Dogs The U.S. military has used working dogs since the Revolutionary War, initially as pack animals, and later, for more advanced uses, such as killing rats in the trenches during World War I, he said.

-But World War II witnessed the biggest surge in the use of working dogs to support military operations.
-The U.S. military deployed more than 10,000 specially trained canines, most as sentries, but others as scouts, messengers and mine detectors, Rolfe explained.
+But World War II witnessed the most significant surge in the use of working dogs to support military operations.
+The U.S. military deployed more than 10,000 specially trained canines, most as sentries, but others as scouts, messengers, and mine detectors, Rolfe explained.

 Today, “a couple hundred” working dogs are serving with U.S. forces in Iraq and Afghanistan as patrol dogs and explosives and drug detectors, Rolfe said, adding that contractors use additional dogs in the theater.
 Nearly 2,000 more working dogs provide similar services at U.S. bases and operating posts around the world.